skrusche63/spark-piwik/README.md

 In this project, we use personalized [Markov Models](http://www.cs.sjsu.edu/faculty/stamp/RUA/HMM.pdf) to predict when a customer is likely to make the next purchase.

+The idea behind this approach is to aggregate customer transaction data into discrete well-defined states.
+A timely ordered list of customer transaction may then be interpreted as a sequence of states, where each pair of subsequent states is accompanied by a state transition probability.

+With this transition probability in mind, it is no magic to compute the next probable state.

 TBD

 #### Customer Loyalty